BenAgro314/CSC2541/README.md

 Then run `python run_isoflops.py`

 These trainings may take a while, depending on your machine.
 It took around 12 hours for us on 2 A5000's.
-Alternatively, we have pre-saved the relevant results to `resources/flops_to_curve.json`.
+Alternatively, we have run these trainings and saved the outputs in `saved_outputs/` (including full tensorboard logs).
-We also saved raw training results in `saved_outputs/` if you are interested.
-(TODO)

-## Estiamte scaling laws
+## Estimate scaling laws

-Run `plot_isoflops.py True`, which will produce the visualizations in `resources/` If you didn't run the above training and instead want to re-use the results in `flops_to_curve.json`, then run `plot_isoflops.py False`
+Run `plot_isoflops.py saved_outputs/`, which will produce the visualizations in `resources/` If you saved the results somewhere else, you can do `plot_isoflops.py <your-output-dir>`.

 ![Tokens vs flops](resources/minima_tokens_vs_flops.png)
 ![Params vs flops](resources/minima_params_vs_flops.png)